lsoft/DpdtInject/README.md

 Examples of allowed syntaxes are available in the test project.
 Please refer that code.

+Additional note: many binding methods (even in different compilation units) allowed to exists.
+You can use this to split your bindings into different groups (something like Ninject's modules).

 ## Choosing constructor

 Constructor is chosen at the compilation stage based on 2 principles: